Privacy Policy

 12.6 Opt-out preference signals

 Fluxer may include links to, or integrations with, third-party services.
-The notes below describe how each interacts with your data.

 GIF search (Tenor, KLIPY).
 Search queries and GIF embedding are both proxied through our servers.
 These providers never see your IP address or device identifiers.